 Such models are becoming more and more popular these days, where many employees need to work remotely.
 Also, such systems are a blessing for a global team.

 Examples of SaaS

 For developers, PaaS makes a big difference in their workflow.
-When developing an app on the local drive and getting it deployed online, developers often face major issues.
+Developers often face major issues when developing an app on the local drive and getting it deployed online.
+Developers often face major issues.
 Resolving such issues involve complicated and multiple steps.
 Using PaaS, development, and deployment can happen back to back seamlessly.